jobbojobson/WebGLMaze/README.md

 # WebGLMaze
 A 3D maze animation using THREE.js

-This is intented to be a WebGL clone of the classic Windows 95 screensaver "3D Maze" and in its current state is is not exactly that, but it's close.
-It's novel enough to share with the world.
+This is intented to be a WebGL clone of the classic Windows 95 screensaver "3D Maze" and in its current state it is not exactly that, but it's close.
+And it's novel enough to share with the world.

 It generates mazes and then solves them using Tremaux's algorithm